michaelrsweet/htmldoc/README.txt

     program that generates HTML, PostScript, and PDF files with a table of contents.

+    **** HTMLDOC CURRENTLY ONLY SUPPORTS HTML 3.2 AND DOES NOT ****
+    **** SUPPORT STYLE SHEETS!
+PLEASE READ THE DOCUMENTATION  ****
+    **** BEFORE ASKING QUESTIONS.                              ****

     HTMLDOC is copyright 1997-2006 by Easy Software Products.
     The source code is available under the GNU General Public License, version 2.
+Binaries are provided under a typical commercial End-User License Agreement.
 See the LEGAL STUFF section below for details.

     Documentation for HTMLDOC is available in the "doc" subdirectory and is been generated from HTML "source" files into HTML, PostScript, and PDF using HTMLDOC.

-    HTMLDOC supports most HTML 4.0 elements, CSS1 and some CSS2 stylesheet properties, and BMP, GIF, JPEG, and PNG images.
+    HTMLDOC supports most HTML 3.2 and some HTML 4.0 markups as well as BMP, GIF, JPEG, and PNG images.
+Eventually HTMLDOC will be compliant with HTML 4.0 and support style sheets.
-    The documentation in the "doc" directory provides details about the HTML and CSS supoprt in HTMLDOC.

     Please support continued HTMLDOC development by purchasing HTMLDOC on CD-ROM from the following page:

         http://www.easysw.com/htmldoc/

+    HTMLDOC Basic is available for $49.95 and provides the software on CD-ROM and 30 days of installation support via email, telephone, and WWW.

+    HTMLDOC Professional is available for $499.95 and provides the software on CD-ROM and one year of general support via email, telephone, and WWW.

 INTERNET RESOURCES